-In Creo 5.0 Sneak Peek, you’ll be able to test enhancements well before the actual release.
-Here are just a few:
+In Creo 5.0 Sneak Peek, participants tested enhancements well before the actual release.
+Here are just a few we made available:

 Remove Pipe Segment minimizes the number of pipe cuts and welds on your design.

 A pipeline composed of 12 joints requiring 12 weld operations, 6 pipe cuts, and 6 pipes—more complex than needed.

 Creo’s new Remove Pipe Segment tool quickly reduced the design to 4 pipes with 10 welds and 4 pipe cuts.

 Heli-coil inserts are now easy to design to your fastener assemblies.
 These Heli-coils provide a way to protect and strengthen tapped threads.
 So bolt tensile strength can be balanced against parent material shear strength, assuring bolt failure rather than parent material damage.